michaeltikhonovsky/Spectromize/README.md

 ## Support me

 - Star this GitHub repository 🌟
-- Share ChromaPicker with your friends!
+- Share Spectruma with your friends!